Early Years Foundation Stage (EYFS)

 Phonics

 We follow the Read Write Inc. Phonics programme and teacher lead sessions take place on a daily basis.
-Reading and writing opportunities are planned for in continuous provision.
+Reading and writing opportunities are planned for through teacher led activities and in continuous provision.

 Mathematics